sandraattar/Code-Wars/readme.md

 -Given an array of integers, remove the smallest value.
 Do not mutate the original array/list.
 If there are multiple elements with the same value, remove the one with a lower index.
 If you get an empty array/list, return an empty array/list.

 -Don't change the order of the elements that are left.

+## Yes or No
+-Complete the method that takes a boolean value and return a "Yes" string for true, or a "No" string for false.